One Man Band (film)

-One Man Band is a 2006 Pixar computer animated short musical comedy film.
-It premiered at the 29th Annecy International Animated Film Festival in Annecy, France, and won the Platinum Grand Prize at the Future Film Festival in Bologna, Italy.
+One Man Band is a 2005 Pixar animated musical comedy short film.
+It debuted at the 29th Annecy International Animated Film Festival in Annecy, France, and won the Platinum Grand Prize at the Future Film Festival in Bologna, Italy.
 It was shown with the theatrical release of Cars.

 It was written and directed by Andrew Jimenez and Mark Andrews and produced by Osnat Shurer, head of Pixar's Shorts group.
 The score was composed by Michael Giacchino.
 Like many Pixar shorts, it is completely free of dialogue and vocal effects, instead using music (played by the characters) and pantomime to tell the story.
 Unlike most Pixar shorts, which are driven solely by storyboarding and scriptwriting, the music in One Man Band was developed alongside the film's story; Giacchino collaborated extensively with the film's directors due to the music's large role.

-On January 31, 2006, it was nominated for the Academy Award for Best Animated Short Film, but lost to The Moon and the Son: An Imagined Conversation by John Canemaker and Peggy Stern.
+On January 31, 2006, it was nominated for the Academy Award for Best Animated Short Film.
 It was included in the Animation Show of Shows in 2005.